 What are your days and hours of operation?

-- We are closed for Thanksgiving and Christmas.
+- We are closed on major holidays.

 Do I need to be a member to shoot here?